 £35.00 / yearSign Up Now

-Peirene No. 27 And the Wind Sees All is an Icelandic novel that takes place in the span of two minutes.
+If you sign up today your first book will be Peirene No. 27 And the Wind Sees All a beautiful Icelandic novel that takes place in the span of two minutes.

 Written by Guðmundur Andri Thorsson and translated from the Icelandic by Bjørg Arnadottir and Andrew Cauthery, And the Wind Sees All is an exploration of relaxing Nordic hygge with a passion for people at its heart.

 Already read And the Wind Sees All?
 Sign up now to receive Peirene No. 28 Children of the Cave in December.

 Subscribers also receive up to 40% off all Peirene events and free UK shipping!

 A Peirene subscription is unique.
 Not only will you receive your books far before they reach bookshops but you’ll also become a part of our Peirene community.
 You’ll make our work possible.

 Peirene only publishes first time English translations.
 With the support of our subscribers we are able to take bold risks and translate vital works that might never have reached English readers.